excid3/simple_calendar/README.md

 compatible with pure Ruby classes, ActiveRecord, Mongoid, and any other ORM.

-Thanks to Josh Chernoff and all other contributors.
+Thanks to all of the awesome contributors!

 Installation
 ------------

 Just add this into your Gemfile followed by a bundle install:

-    gem "simple_calendar", "~> 0.1.9"
+    gem "simple_calendar", "~> 0.1.10"

 Usage
 -----